vkrepo/MATLAB-NS3/README.md

 1. Run ‘buildMex.m’ to build Mex-binaries in the MATLAB Command Window.

     `>>MATLAB-NS3/native/mexBindings/buildMex`
+   **Note:** *You may see warnings about GCC compiler version, thrown by MATLAB MEX.
+But it still works.
+It is checked on Debian 8 (GCC version 4.9.x) and Debian 9 (GCC version 6.3.x) *

 ## Running the example scenarios
 All examples are placed under ‘scenarios’ folder.
 Following steps are applicable to run any of the examples in this folder.